 I bought this endearing little plant about ten years ago.
 For me this is a truly charming terrarium plant.
-I adore Goeppertia micans leaves; their foliage may appear to be lovely, but fairly ordinary, plain green, narrow leaves, but when you touch this foliage it’s a delightful surprise to discover that these leaves are sumptuously soft!
+I adore Goeppertia micans leaves; their foliage may appear to be lovely, but fairly ordinary plain green, narrow leaves, but when you touch this foliage it’s a delightful surprise to discover that these leaves are sumptuously soft!
 The undersides of every leaf are smooth and silky, they feel like the softest velvet.
 When I purchased this plant at the garden centre it was rather unhelpfully labelled as ‘Plant Mix’, but I believe this is Goeppertia micans, or some type of miniature Calathea.
 Over the years, I’ve found that this is a slow-growing, miniature plant that is a great size for most terrariums and bottle gardens.
 In the photograph above you can see my Goeppertia micans plants growing inside one of my terrariums.
-I divided my original plant and I now have three plants, all of which are precisely 20cm tall.
+I divided my original plant and I now have five plants, all of which are precisely 20cm tall.

 It’s very easy to propagate Goeppertia micans, it’s simply a case of looking for the thinnest connection of plant growth – the area where dividing your plant will cause it the least trauma and damage fewer roots, and then gently pulling the roots apart.
-However, please remember to water your plants a few hours before you separate them and immediately afterwards.
+However, please remember to water your plants a few hours before you separate them and water your plants immediately after dividing them.
 I would advise only dividing plants that are large enough in size to tolerate being divided.

 To see all of my plant pages and find my tips for growing vegetables, fruit, herbs, perennials, annuals, trees, shrubs, climbers and more, please click here.